Migrating from WordPress.com to VeloCMS (full playbook)

 In your WordPress.com dashboard, go to Tools Export.
 Select 'All content' and click Download Export File.
 WordPress generates a .xml file (the WXR format) containing every post, page, comment, tag, category, and image URL.
 Save this file — it's the source of truth for your entire migration.

-Step 3 — Import into VeloCMS
+Step 3 — Review the import

 Step 4 — Set up 301 redirects